 Selected group exhibitions include: ‘Notebook', curated by Joanne Greenbaum, 56 Henry, New York (2019); ‘Everything Is Connected: Art and Conspiracy', The Met Breuer, New York, New York, USA (2018-2019); ‘Chaos and Awe: Painting for the 21st Century', First Art Museum, Nashville, Tennessee, USA (2018), toured to The Chrysler Museum of Art, Norfolk, Virginia, USA; ‘Notable American Women', MX Gallery, New York, USA (2018); ‘Prospect.
 4: The Lotus in Spite of the Swamp', Prospect Triennial, New Orleans, Louisiana, USA (2017-2018);‘America is Hard to See', Whitney Museum of Art, New York, USA (2015), ‘The Painter of Modern Life', curated by Bob Nickas, Anton Kern Gallery, New York, USA (2015); ‘The Optical Unconscious', curated by Bob Nickas, Gebert Stiftung für Kultur, Rapperswil, Switzerland (2014); ‘Flash Back-November 22, 1963', Addison Gallery, Andover, MA, USA (2013-2014); ‘LAT.
 41° 7' N., LONG.
 72° 19' W, Martos Gallery, East Marion, New York, USA (2013); ‘Dark Matters', Hirshhorn Museum and Sculpture Garden, Smithsonian Institute, Washington DC, USA (2012); ‘All that Glisters', Stephen Friedman Gallery, London, England (2011); ‘Big New Field: Artists in the Cowboyʼs Stadium Art Program', Dallas Museum of Art, Dallas, Texas, USA (2010); ‘Every Revolution is a Roll of the Dice', curated by Bob Nickas, Paula Cooper Gallery, New York, USA (2009); ‘Empires and Environments', curated by Dominique Nahas and Margaret Evangeline, The Rose Art Museum, Brandeis University, Waltham, USA (2008) and ‘Resistance Is', Whitney Museum of American Art, New York, USA (2007).

-Gonzales' works are included in prominent collections internationally, including the Dallas Museum of Art, Dallas; Guggenheim Museum, New York; Whitney Museum of American Art, New York; Microsoft Art Collection, Washington; Maramotti Collection, Reggio Emilia and Museum of Fine Arts, Boston.
+Gonzales' works are included in prominent international collections, including the Dallas Museum of Art, Dallas; Guggenheim Museum, New York; Whitney Museum of American Art, New York; Microsoft Art Collection, Washington; Maramotti Collection, Reggio Emilia and Museum of Fine Arts, Boston.